 - Stipendieninfo - scholarships information booklet of RCDS Bildungs- und Sozialwerk e.V.
 (PDF file)

 General advice for your scholarship search

-Most foundations demand excellent or above-average scores (better than German grade 2).
-Honorary / social commitment of the applicant is also very important.
-Sometimes it is to verify that the student can not finish their studies without financial support.
+Most foundations demand excellent or above-average scores (better than the German grade 2).
+Honorary/social commitment of the applicant is also very important.
+Sometimes it is to verify that the student would not be able to continue/finish their studies without financial support.

 Documents for an application (usually required in German!):

-- (certified) copies of higher education entrance qualification, transfer of records, BSc, MSc
+- (Certified) copies of higher education entrance qualification, intermediate diploma, B.Sc., M.Sc.

-- often 2 letters of recommendation from professors on academic and personal qualification of the candidate (often, professors have to send these letters directly to the foundation)
+- Often two letters of recommendation from professors on academic and personal qualification of the candidate (in most cases, professors have to send these letters directly to the foundation)